juandarr/German-traffic-sign-classifier/README.md

 #### Data augmentation

-Given the class distribution shown in image (2), where some classes have less than 500 samples while other have 1000 or more, it was clear that the augmentation of data was required so we could uniformalize the distribution and give each class an equally significant representation so the classifier can perform well for all classes.
-To augment the data I decide to use the python library `imgaug`, which can be explore in the following link: [**imgaug**: Image augmentation for machine learning experiments](https://github.com/aleju/imgaug).
+The class distribution profile shown in the previous section has classes with less than 500 samples while others have 1000 or more.
+It was clear that the augmentation of data was required so we could uniformize the distribution and give each class an equally significant representation so the classifier can perform well for all classes.
+To augment the data I decided to use the python library `imgaug`, here is a link to its Github repository: [**imgaug**: Image augmentation for machine learning experiments](https://github.com/aleju/imgaug).

 There are many augmentation techniques available for us to increase the data set size.
 From the long list of methods I decided to try the following ones: